docker-hy/docker-hy.github.io/pages/part1/part1.md

 ### What's a Docker Image? ###

-Image is a file.
-It is built according to an instruction file called Dockerfile.
+A Docker image is simply a file.
+This image file is itself built by an instructional file named "Dockerfile".
 An image never changes; you can not edit an existing file, but you can create a new **layer** to it.

 ### What's a Docker Container? ###